Red squirrels of Borrowdale

 In other areas where no control measures have been put in place the red squirrel has always become locally extinct in just a few years.
 We remain committed to the current control programme and protecting our red squirrels.

-The best time to come for a walk in Borrowdale's woods and see squirrels is in spring or early summer before the leaf canopy hides them from view.
+The best time to come for a walk in Borrowdale's woods and see squirrels is in spring or early summer before the leaf canopy hides them from view, or during and after the October half term once the leaves have started to drop.